FOREX-Dollar on defensive after more weak U.S. economic data

 The data cemented the view that the U.S. central bank will not send any imminent tightening signal after its two-day Federal Open Market Committee meeting scheduled to begin on Tuesday.

-The weak figures sent the dollar index, which tracks the greenback against a basket of six major rivals, to a nearly three-week low of 96.755 on Friday.
-It stood at 96.985, edging up about 0.1 percent on the day, due in part to a weaker euro.
+The data sent the dollar index, which tracks the greenback against a basket of six major rivals, to a nearly three-week low of 96.755.
+It stood at 96.911 in early Asian trading.

 "The U.S. dollar finished the week on seemingly fragile footing.
 The question investors are asking is if the steady drum beat of disappointing U.S. economic data turns the dollar's bull case on its head," Marc Chandler, global head of currency strategy at Brown Brothers Harriman in New York, wrote in a note to clients.